 Internships provide hands-on learning opportunities and a competitive edge in the job market and even helps insurance agencies and insurance companies learn more about the talented students that they may wish to hire in the future.

 One such talented student, Esmeralda Miguel, from Woodrow Wilson High School (WWHS) in Dallas, is interning with Independent Agents of Dallas (IIAD).
 Esmeralda came to IIAD as part of the Mayors Internship Fellow Program (MIFP) and with help from her teacher, Denise Tucker.

 Esmeralda said the InVEST classroom helped prepare her for this internship by providing her with knowledge of what insurance is and giving her a pathway into the industry.
 In the classroom, students had to complete a project on financial literacy and her group felt prepared and selected insurance as their industry due to their increased knowledge about the varying types of coverage thanks to InVEST materials.

 This internship with IIAD has given her chances to apply her previous knowledge while gaining more experience.
 She writes, “During my time here at IIAD I have learned many things about non-profit businesses.
 I have learned to become more confident in myself, I have communicated with so many important people this past two weeks and really have improved my weaknesses during this internship.”
-Overall, Esmeralda will spend 20 hours a week for 2 months at IIAD.
+Overall, Esmeralda will spend 20 hours a week for two months at IIAD.